Clojure MCP: REPL-Driven Development with AI Assistance

 # With automatic nREPL server startup and port discovery

-# Perfect for Claude Code - run this from your project directory
+# Perfect for CLI assistants - run this from your project directory

 # Auto-start with explicit port (uses fixed port, no parsing)